go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 * `internal`:
 	* can only be accessed internally from within the current contracts (or contracts deriving from it with `internal` function).
 * `private`:
-	* can only be accessed from the contract where the fucncion is defined (not in derived contracts).
+	* can only be accessed from the contract where the function is defined (not in derived contracts).
 * `payable`:
-	* can accept incoming ethere payments.
+	* can accept incoming ether payments.
  	* functions not declared as payable will reject incoming payments.
   	* there are two exceptions, due to design decisions in the EVM: coinbase payments and `SELFDESTRUCT` inheritance will be paid even if the fallback function is not declared as payable.